robaho/robaho/README.md

 ![GitHub User's stars](https://img.shields.io/github/stars/robaho)

 🔭 All work below is 100% original and not affilated with any employer past or present.

+_<sup>***</sup>For those that wonder, robaho is read as `rob ahoy` which is a legacy from my college days when a close friend and I would great each other yelling across the quad.
+He was `marcaho`.
+The avitar is Bogey - the greatest dog that ever lived._

 ## FinTech work